Content Fragment Models

 NOTE

 A recurrence protection mechanism is in place.
-It prohibits the user from selecting the current Content Fragment in the Fragment Reference.
-This may lead to an empty Fragment Reference picker dialog.
+It prohibits the user from selecting the current Content Fragment in the Fragment Reference, and may lead to an empty Fragment Reference picker dialog.

-There is also a recurrence protection for Fragment References in GraphQL.
-If you create a deep query across two Content Fragments that reference each other, it will return null.
+There is also recurrence protection for Fragment References in GraphQL.
+If you create a deep query across two Content Fragments that reference each other, it returns null.

-Once a model has been created it needs to be enabled so that it:
+Once a model has been created it must be enabled so that it:

-• Is available for selection when creating a new Content Fragment.
+• Is available for selection when creating a Content Fragment.

 • Can be referenced from within a Content Fragment Model.